-The Living Room:
+The Dragonfly Living Room:

-The Dragonfly Dining Room:
+The Dining Room:

 Sookie was originally played by Alex Borstein in a pilot that never aired.
 They had to recast the role because Borstein couldn’t get out of another contract, but she ended up playing some smaller parts in the show now and then, like the harp-playing Drella at the Independence Inn.

-Sookie makes herself at home in one of the Guest Rooms:
+One of the Guest Rooms:

-Scenes from Stars Hollow:
+Scenes from the Town of Stars Hollow:

 The pilot for “Gilmore Girls” was shot in a small town in Toronto (Historic Unionville).
 When the show was picked up, they reproduced the look of the interiors from the pilot on soundstages in Burbank, California.

-For the exteriors, they filmed on a Warner Bros. backlot that had been built decades earlier for movies like The Music Man and used by shows like The Dukes of Hazzard (Stars Hollow High School, for instance, was the Hazzard County Courthouse).
+For the exteriors, they filmed on a Warner Bros. backlot that had been built decades earlier for movies like The Music Man and used by shows like “The Dukes of Hazzard” (Stars Hollow High School, for instance, was once the Hazzard County Courthouse).